AB 21 & A450

 CSUMB requires a valid subpoena or judicial warrant for immigration enforcement to be reviewed prior to allowing access to any nonpublic area of the university.
 Voluntary consent for such access may not be provided.

 If an immigration officer is expected to enter campus to execute a federal immigration order, the Chief of Police will verify the legality of any warrant, court order and/or subpoenas.
-If the immigration officer is expected to enter campus, students, faculty and staff will be advised, as soon as possible, by an advisory notice on the Undocu-Success Support and University Personnel websites.
+If the immigration officer is expected to enter campus, students, faculty and staff will be advised, as soon as possible, by an advisory notice on the Undocu-Success Support and Human Resources websites.

 Our campus will provide assistance to undocumented students who may be detained, deported or who are unable to attend academic requirements due to federal immigration orders.
 We will make all reasonable efforts to assist students in retaining eligibility for financial aid, fellowship stipend exemption from nonresident tuition fees, funding for research or other benefits that have been awarded.